 You may wish to see a page with some historical background information first.

 Angkor Vat is the most celebrated monument of Cambodia, the symbol of the country's glorious past (it appears on the national flag).
-It is the obvious "must see" for every tourist and the site is always crowded.

 Towards Angkor Vat